 Make some classic rice crispy treats and add in a little green food dye when you are mixing the melted marshmallows and butter together.
 Once the treats are spread into a buttered dish, sprinkle the top with green sugar.

-I’m not including a recipe on this one because everyone has their go to crispy treat recipe.
+I’m not including a recipe on this one because everyone has their go-to crispy treat recipe.
 When in doubt, remember that the secret to good, gooey treats is having more marshmallow than cereal.
-Oh, and sprinkle in some unmelted marshmallows before you spread them in the pan.
+Oh, and sprinkle with some unmelted marshmallows before you spread them in the pan.
 My kids LOVE that.